ansys/pyhps/doc/source/quickstart.rst

     project_api.update_parameter_definitions([parameter_def])

-Delete some design points
+Delete some jobs
 -----------------------------------

-Query and then delete all design points that timed out.
+Query and then delete all jobs that timed out.

 .. code-block:: python